 - 7.1.
-In the absence of the DSLs the Head of Research will deputise as the DSL.
-In their absence, any employee must take the requisite action and then inform the DSLs at the earliest opportunity. - 7.2.
-When a child or young person discloses that they have experienced abuse, exploitation or are at risk of significant harm the employee should support the volunteer, check if the child/young person needs support and who could provide this, and that it has been explained to them what might happen next. - 7.3.
-Employees must follow Sussex child protection procedures which means sharing the information with the DSLs (or deputy) and Front Door for Families.
-This is the case even if a child or young person has asked not to tell anyone what is going on. - 7.4.
+In the absence of the CEO, the Head of Research or Non-Executive Board member with responsibility for safeguarding will deputise as the DSL.
+In their absence, any employee must take the requisite action and alert the CEO at the earliest opportunity. - 7.2.
+When a child or young person discloses that they have experienced abuse or are at risk of significant harm the employee should support the volunteer and check if the child/young person needs support and who could provide this, and that it has been explained what might happen next. - 7.3.
+Employees must follow Sussex child protection procedures which means sharing the information with the DSL (or deputy) and children's services.
+This is the case even if a child or young person has asked you not to tell anyone what is going on. - 7.4.
 Information should only be shared with people who need to know, for example child protection professionals.
 This respects a child's and their family's right to privacy while simultaneously protecting the child. - 7.5.
-Employees must record all incidents and actions taken in the Healthwatch safeguarding log as soon as possible.
+The central safeguarding email goes directly to all employees and must be checked daily. - 7.6.
+Employees must record all incidents and actions taken in the Healthwatch safeguarding log.